-Perhaps it’s no surprise, then, that Depp has recently run into financial problems.
-Variety reported in January that, according to Depp’s ex-managers, the actor has spent himself nearly to the point of financial ruin.
-How?
-By putting up $3 million to shoot journalist Hunter S. Thompson’s ashes from a cannon, apparently, and spending $30,000 on wine each month, among many other lavish pursuits.
+Perhaps it’s no surprise, then, that Depp has run into financial problems with profligate spending — including $3 million to shoot journalist Hunter S. Thompson’s ashes from a cannon and spending $30,000 on wine each month, among many other lavish pursuits.

 Michael Jackson: Overspending and Legal Debt